-- 1. To advise local school districts on changes in the economy and job market and the area in which future jobs are most likely to be available; - 2.
-To advocate for the employment skills most critical to business and industry and the development of curriculum to teach these skills; - 3.
-To aid and support local school districts by offering suggestions for developing a working relationship among businesses, labor organizations and educators.
+- 1. To advise local school districts on changes in the economy and job market and the areas in which future jobs are most likely to be available. - 2.
+To advocate for the employment skills most critical to business and industry and the development of curriculum to teach these skills. - 3.
+To aid and support local school districts by offering suggestions for developing a working relationship among businesses, labor organizations and educators. - 4.
+To provide meaningful, hands-on career exposure through mentorships, internships, apprenticeships and job-shadowing experiences.